cosminbvb/Sudoku-Information-Extraction/README.md

 ### Region extraction

 This sub-task consists of finding the bold lines which define the regions.
-Due to the sample variation, I found it quite ineffective to apply filters and morphological operators that perfectly eliminate the thin lines while also keeping all the bold ones for each sample, even after normalization, thresholding, blurring, etc. Therefore, I chose to classify a line as either thin or bold by doing the following:
+Due to the sample variation, I found it quite ineffective to apply filters and morphological operators that perfectly eliminate the thin lines while also keeping all the bold ones for each sample, even after normalization, thresholding, blurring, etc. Therefore, I chose to find the threshold separating the thin lines by the bold lines by doing the following:
 * converting the image to grayscale and normalizing
-* computing the pixel sum of all the lines
+* computing the mean value of all the lines and storing them in an array
-* storing a minimum and a maximum sum (meaning the boldest line and the thinnest line)
+* sorting the array and finding the biggest consecutive difference
-* if the pixel sum of our current line is closer to the sum of the boldest line, then it's bold, otherwise it's thin
+* set the threshold as thea mean of the two elements that determined the biggest difference

 Note: This approach scored 40 / 40.